Ha Long Bay, Vietnam: The Ultimate Travel Guide 2026

 Location: Hạ Long, Cao Xanh, Đầu Gỗ Động Thiên Cung | Distance: 7.1km

-Visiting Thien Cung Cave (Heavenly Cave)
+Visiting Thien Cung Cave

-Trong Mai (Fight Cock) Islet
+Trong Mai Islet

-Ha Long Bay The Kissing Rocks
+Ha Long bay The Kissing Rocks

 CC BY-SA 2.0 / Nguyễn Thanh Quang